nsacyber/HIRS/docs/background/inputs/rim.md

 values (Evidence).

 <br style="clear: both;" />
-For PC Clients, there are two types of RIM files, collectively called the **RIM Bundle**:
+For PC Clients , there are two types of RIM files, collectively called the **RIM Bundle**:

 - **Base RIM**:
     - Complies with the ISO 19770-2 Software Identity (SWID) standard.